 The way in which we have seen stress as a trigger for our clients since COVID hit is intense.
 How stress manifests in a body is quite individual, though understanding in what order stress hits our body as a whole is important in managing our overall health.

 We see stress hit the cardiovascular system first.
 It’s easy to see if someone has had a recent stressful situation because of how they will test during their visit.
-For example, if they’ve just experienced a break up, it shows up in how their cardiovascular system will test.
-Once that system is in dysfunction, the stress with then hit the endocrine system with both hormone and blood sugar imbalance.
+For example, if they’ve just experienced a break up, it shows up in how their cardiovascular system tests.
+Once that system is in dysfunction, the stress will then hit the endocrine system with both hormone and blood sugar imbalance.
 Finally, the client will experience indigestion in some capacity as the digestive system will shut down.

 Toxicity and immune challenges alone provide an immense amount of stress on the body, for which we experience triggers.
-We are triggered by food, by walking down the detergent aisle at Target, by pesticides being sprayed, by eating take out.
+We are triggered by food, by walking down the detergent aisle at Target, by pesticides being sprayed, by eating takeout.
 And sometimes we just experience the effect without being privy to the cause.